Towards Human Computable Passwords: Introduction

 Next we prove that any statistical adversary needs at least $\tilde{\Omega}\paren{n^{r(f)/2}}$ challenge-response pairs $\paren{C,f\paren{\sigma\paren{C}}}$ to find a secret mapping $\sigma'$ that is $\epsilon$-correlated with $\sigma$ (Section \ref{sec:TechnicalResults}).
-We view this result as strong evidence in favor of the \emph{RP-CSP} hardness assumption.
-Almost all known algorithmic techniques have statistical analogues (see discussion in Section \ref{sec:TechnicalResults}).
+This result may be interpreted as strong evidence in favor of the \emph{RP-CSP} hardness assumption as most natural algorithmic techniques have statistical analogues (see discussion in Section \ref{sec:TechnicalResults}).
 While Gaussian Elimination is a notable exception, our composite security parameter accounts for attacks based on Gaussian Elimination---an adversary needs to see $m=\tilde{\Omega}\paren{n^{1+g(f)}}$ challenge-response pairs to recover $\sigma$ using Gaussian Elimination.
-We also provide experimental evidence for the hardness assumption by using a CSP solver to try to recover $\sigma \in \mathbb{Z}_{10}^n$ given $m$ challenge-response pairs using the functions $f_{1,3}$ and $f_{2,3}$.
-Our CSP solver failed to find the secret mapping $\sigma \in \mathbb{Z}_{10}^{50}$ given $m=1000$ random challenge-response pairs with both functions.
+Moving beyond asymptotic analysis we also provide empirical evidence that our human computable password management scheme is hard to crack.
+In particular, we used a CSP solver to try to recover $\sigma \in \mathbb{Z}_{10}^n$ given $m$ challenge-response pairs using the functions $f_{1,3}$ and $f_{2,2}$.
+Our CSP solver failed to find the secret mapping $\sigma \in \mathbb{Z}_{10}^{50}$ given $m=1000$ random challenge-response pairs with both functions $f_{1,3}$ and $f_{2,2}$.
 Additionally, we constructed public challenges for cryptographers to break our human computable password management schemes under various parameters (e.g., $n=100$, $m=1000$).